 In Rosario, 6 kms from Puerto Humo you can visit the Tempisque Safari Wildlife Refuge where you can see monkeys, birds, snakes, wildcats and other animals of the tropical dry forest.

-From Hojancha there is a scenic alternative route to Samara.
-It leads through the hilly Guanacaste countryside to Punta Islita, Carrillo and Samara.
+From Hojancha there is a scenic alternative route Samara.
+It leads through the hilly Guanacaste countryside to Punta Islita, Carrillo and on to Samara.
 The road is little traveled and only few people live in this area.